Resolutions of Private Companies Limited by Shares

 Moreover, Section 291(4) mandates that a written resolution proposed by directors should be complemented with a statement detailing how members may signify agreement with the resolution and the deadline for its approval to avoid its annulment.

-In scenarios where the written resolution is put forward by members, Section 292 empowers members possessing a minimum of 5% of the total voting rights (or a smaller percentage if the company’s articles of association permit) to require the company to circulate the proposed resolution to all eligible members.
+When members propose a written resolution, Section 292 allows those holding at least 5% of the total voting rights (or a smaller percentage if the company’s articles allow) to require the company to send the proposed resolution to all eligible members.
 Concurrently, Section 292(3) allows these members to require the company to distribute a statement regarding the subject matter of the proposed resolution, capped at 1,000 words.

 Finally, Section 293(3) obligates the company to circulate the member-proposed resolution within 21 days of receiving the circulation request from the requisitioning members (members who proposed the resolution and those who required the company to circulate the resolution).
 This resolution must be accompanied by a statement similar to that required for resolutions proposed by directors, explaining how to express agreement and the deadline for the resolution’s passage.